Basic Instinct 2: Plot

 Tramell begins therapy sessions with Dr. Michael Glass, who has conducted a court-ordered psychiatric examination and given testimony in her case.
 Dr. Glass suspects Tramell is a narcissist who cannot differentiate between right and wrong.
 Tramell begins to manipulate Glass, who becomes increasingly frustrated and intrigued by her, although he has just begun a relationship with another psychiatrist, Michelle.
-Meanwhile, the journalist boyfriend of Glass's ex-wife, Denise, who was writing a article criticizing one of Glass' past cases, is found strangled to death.
+Meanwhile, the journalist boyfriend of Glass's ex-wife, Denise, who was writing an article criticizing one of Glass' past cases, is found strangled to death.
 More murders occur around Dr. Glass, including the killing of Denise and Tramell's drug dealer 'Dickie Pep'.
 His obsession with Tramell grows, and he is increasingly unable to distinguish between right and wrong.
 When the police begin to suspect Glass of the murders, Washburn, the only one who believes Glass, informs him that Tramell had an affair with Towers and Denise, gave Michael an false alibi for Denise's murder, and that she is the real killer attempting to frame him.
 He confronts Tramell at her apartment, where they passionately have sex.
 Tramell gives Glass a copy of the draft of her next novel, titled The Analyst.
 After reading it, he realizes that Tramell has novelised most of the recent events, with Glass and herself as characters.
 A character based on Glass's female colleague, Dr. Milena Gardosh, is depicted as the next murder victim in the novel.

 Glass runs to Dr. Gardosh's apartment, finding Tramell already there.
 Gardosh betrays Michael, and informs him that she is now in charge of Tramell, and that his license will be revoked.
 He and Gardosh struggle, and she is knocked unconscious.
 Tramell then threatens Glass with a gun she carries, but Glass confiscates it from her.
 Roy arrives at the scene, Glass shoots him and points the gun at Tramell before police tackle him.